 A2.
-Course materials are materials that are directly used, utilised and expended by students undertaking the course of study.
+Course materials are materials that are directly used, utilised and expended by usage by the students undertaking the course of study.
 If a public school provides the course materials directly to students then the GST treatment is out of scope and exempt if it is provided by private school.